FreeMoveProject/dp_mobility_report/SIMILARITY_MEASURES.rst

 The similarity of two mobility reports is evaluated with a set of similarity measures.
 Specifically, a measure is computed for each analysis of the report.
 The following table shows the analysis segments that can be included/exluded in the benchmark report and their corresponding analyses and similarity measures.
 The default measures are in bold.
-In the following the similarity measures relative error (RE), Kullback-Leibler divergence (KLD), Jensen-Shannon divergence (JSD), earth mover's distance (EMD) and symmetric mean average percentage error (SMAPE) will be explained, as well as the reasoning why the specific measures are available for each analyses and why the default measure was chosen.
+In the following the similarity measures (mean) absolute percentage error (PE), Kullback-Leibler divergence (KLD), Jensen-Shannon divergence (JSD), earth mover's distance (EMD) and symmetric mean average percentage error (SMAPE) will be explained, as well as the reasoning why the specific measures are available for each analyses and why the default measure was chosen.

 Overview and default measures